Iowa Admin. Code r. 282-11.20 - Intervention

 Grounds for

 intervention.
-The movant shall demonstrate that:
+The movant will demonstrate that:

-(a) intervention would not unduly prolong the
+a.
+Intervention would not unduly prolong the

 proceedings or otherwise prejudice the rights of existing parties;

-(b) the movant is likely to be aggrieved or
+b.
+The movant is likely to be aggrieved or

 adversely affected by a final order in the proceeding; and

-(c) the interests of the movant are not
+c.
+The interests of the movant are not

 adequately represented by existing parties.